Haseeb1919/area-of-cylinder/README.md

 ## Step 2: Choose Machine Learning Models

-- Select four machine learning models for this project: Random Forest Regressor and K-Nearest Neighbors Regressor from `sklearn`.
+- Selected 2 machine learning models for this project: Random Forest Regressor and K-Nearest Neighbors Regressor from `sklearn`.
+- These models are suitable for regression tasks and will be used to predict the surface area of cylinders based on input features.
 - Perform Hyperparameter Tuning to find the best parameters for the models.
-- These models are suitable for regression tasks and will be used to predict the surface area of cylinders based on input features.
 - **Data Scaling**: Different types of scaling techniques were tried to normalize the data and assess their impact on model performance.
 The chosen scaling technique for this project is Standard Scaling.